KCisSICKnasty/SICKnasty-FO4/README.md

 - Download MCM Booster version: 1.1 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/1031848835993047050/1031849157394169888
 - Download MAIM version: 3.02 from the MAIM Hub Discord here: https://discord.com/channels/955873856931897404/1104870314476851281/1104870314476851281

-	__Before you get huffy over having to join a Discord, it's a very useful hub where you can get direct help from your favorite mod's authors.
+	__Before you get huffy over having to join a Discord, they are very useful hubs where you can get direct help from your favorite mod's authors.
 You can also leave after.__

 Launching Fallout 4: